IlluminatePROC.com logo

 How GR activation can suppress apoptosis

-Competing signals impact resistance
+Competing signals impact chemotherapy resistance

 Molecular effects of DUSP1 and SGK1 expression